-History contributes significantly to the teaching of English in our school by actively promoting the skills of reading, writing, speaking and listening.
-Many of the texts that are used in English lessons are historical in nature.
+History contributes significantly to the planning and teaching of English in our school by actively promoting the skills of reading, writing, speaking and listening.
+Many of the texts that are used in English lessons and Shared Reading sessions have links to our History curriculum.
 Children develop speaking and listening skills by discussing historical questions or presenting their findings to the rest of the class.
-They develop their writing by composing a wide range of written pieces, including reports, letters and diary entries and through using writing frames.
+They apply their historical knowledge and understanding through written tasks within English lessons.
+For example, Year 3's report on Skara Brae.